 - The reasons for the requested extension, and an explanation of the reasons the specified time period is exceptional.

 If a faculty member's request is denied at the unit level, the faculty member may appeal that decision to the next level administrator.
 If the request is still denied, the administrator will forward the decision and supporting documentation to the appropriate Vice Chancellor for review of the procedures used in making the decision.
 The purpose of this consultation is to ensure that uniform procedures and expectations exist across all units.
-A copy of all cases will be filed in the Office of the Executive Vice Chancellor, and notation of approval will be made in the personnel file used for evaluation of the faculty member.
+A copy of all cases will be filed in Faculty Affairs in the Office of the Executive Vice Chancellor, and notation of approval will be made in the personnel file used for evaluation of the faculty member.

 Unusual Circumstances – COVID-19

 University of Nebraska President Ted Carter declared the COVID-19 global pandemic to be an "unusual circumstance" for the purpose of a tenure-clock extension (Executive Memorandum #18).
 A Tenure Clock Extension Request – Coronavirus Pandemic form has been created to expedite these requests.
 Faculty who are interested in requesting an extension should complete this form and submit it to their department chair/head/director and to their dean for signatures.
 This form is intended to streamline the university’s established process for requesting a tenure-clock extension: when this form is used, no additional justification or documentation is needed.

 Once the form is received in the appropriate vice chancellor’s office and approved, a tenure-clock extension contract will be prepared and routed for signatures (via DocuSign if needed).